 Hawke swept her wet hair out of her eyes, then drew her pack out of the boat.
 She threaded her arms through the straps, then reached into the boat once more for her weapon.
-It looked like an old fashioned poleaxe, but Hawke’s weapon was really a mage’s staff, enchanted to transfer all of Hawke’s considerable magic power into phantom blows that punched enemies from across a battlefield.
+It looked like an old fashioned poleaxe, but it was really a mage’s staff, enchanted to transfer all of Hawke’s considerable magic power into phantom blows that punched enemies from across a battlefield.
 And if that didn’t work, there was also the slicey end.
 Hawke always made sure the blade was sharp, and she wielded the heavy weapon with ease.
 The staff was part of her cover, actually.
-Everyone assumed that mages were tall, willowy, and pale.
-So Hawke - short, farm-girl strong, and sun-browned - always took them by surprise.
+Everyone assumed that mages were tall and willowy.
+So Hawke - short and farm-girl strong - always took them by surprise.
 No one ever guessed Hawke was an apostate, since she looked like she could bench-press a druffalo.

 Hawke hooked the weapon onto a holster on her pack, then strutted up the steps two at a time.
 Her boots made an echoing clank on the stone, and the waves outside continued to crash against the rocks.
 Hawke came to a halt at the top of the stairs and cocked her head.
 The cave was squarish, like any dwarven hall, but lit with a strange light.
 She’d seen that red glow from outside, but here it was brighter, weirder, and it seemed to… hum?